 All Fastmarkets price specifications define the minimum lot size accepted.
 When volume information is available, this is also taken into consideration in the assessment process.
-As a general rule, larger deals may typically be considered more significant, but Fastmarkets tries and ascertains what sort of discount a large lot size carries or what sort of premium a smaller deal would carry.
+For instance, a deal with a bigger volume may typically be considered more significant than a smaller-volume transaction.
+But price reporters will also consider, for instance, normalizing or discarding a reported deal where it is suspected an abnormally large or small volume may have unduly distorted its price.